Vachellia seyal

-In Vachellia seyal var. fistula, which is more common on heavy clay soils, some of the thorns are swollen and house symbiotic ants.
+In Vachellia seyal var. fistula, which is more common on heavy clay soils, some of the thorns are swollen as domatia, housing mutualistic ants such as Crematogaster.

-It is distributed from Egypt to Kenya and west Senegal.
+In Africa, it is native to many countries, from Morocco in the north to Mozambique in the south.
 In the Sahara, it often grows in damp valleys.
-It is also found at wadis on the Arabian Peninsula.
+It is also found in wadis on the Arabian Peninsula.